linode/docs/docs/guides/applications/big-data/install-anaconda-on-linux-centos-8/index.md

         conda list
         conda --version

-1. Agree to the initialization of `conda init` by typing **yes**.

 1. Load the Python programming shell using the `python` command.

         python

-At this point, Anaconda launches the 3.8.5 release of Python, or perhaps a different version, if you installed a different Anaconda version than `3-2020.11-Linux`.
-The Anaconda company offers a wealth of [documentation](https://docs.anaconda.com/anaconda/) and other [training materials](https://www.anaconda.com/help) to help get you started.
+At this point, Anaconda launches the 3.8.5 release of Python, or perhaps a different version, if you installed a different Anaconda version.
+The Anaconda company offers a wealth of [documentation](https://docs.anaconda.com/anaconda/) and other [training materials](https://www.anaconda.com/help) to help dive deeper into using Anaconda.